Access the database

-The CSSF will transmit its first comments via eDesk (request for further information and/or supporting documents, supplementary confirmations, clarification on certain aspects of the request…) within ten working days after receiving an application file of average complexity.
+The CSSF will transmit its first comments via eDesk (request for further information and/or supporting documents, supplementary confirmations, clarification on certain aspects of the request…) after receiving an application file of average complexity.
 Receiving a more complex or extensive request may lead to contact by the CSSF officer in charge of reviewing the application in order to mutually agree on a specific time frame.
 An email is sent to the contact person specified in eDesk to inform them that the CSSF has sent new comments.

 Complementary information or documents must be submitted via eDesk in a new version of the request.
 The exchange of comments will continue until satisfactory completion of the examination phase.